michaelli00/CMSC430/notes.md

 The interpreter approach requires all of Racket in the run-time system.
 When a program is running, we have to

-- Parse the Abscond prgraom
+- Parse the Abscond program
 - Check the syntax of the program
 - Run the interpreter
 - Print the result